 6. Capture tree silhouettes; trees at sunrise or sunset

 7. Use any camera, even your smartphone.
 Each camera and lens choice will give a different result.
 You can keep going back to the same tree, or trees, with different lenses, at different times of day, in different seasons.
 Unlike human or animal subjects, trees will wait patiently for your return

-8. Use trees as a leading line, particularly on tree lined streets.
+8. Use trees as a leading line, particularly on tree lined streets or paths.
 They can serve to draw the viewer into the frame

 9. Shoot from different perspectives: